anjalirahamatkar/CandelaTechnology-Assessments/README.md

   1. Check the raw_data.txt file which contain the information
   2. Each Line has data of two station which is connected with single endpoint.

-    Write a Python code to get the input from raw_data.txt and arrange the bytes-rd of both station in ascending order and print table on a web page running on Apache server.
+    Write a Python code to get the input from raw_data.txt and arrange the uc-avg of both station in ascending order and print table on a web page running on Apache server.
-    Note: Table should contain the information of time,stations and bytes-rd.
+    Note: a.
+Table should contain the information of time,stations and uc-avg.
+          b.
 Script should run whenever I load your web page on apache server